 We review a sample of the Mortgages we purchase to validate compliance with our underwriting standards.
 In addition, we review many delinquent Mortgages and Mortgages that have resulted in credit losses, such as through foreclosure or short-sale.
 Beginning with Mortgages delivered in 2013, in conjunction with our revised representation and warranty framework discussed below under - Mortgage Repurchases, we began to make changes to reduce the time it takes to complete our quality control review after the loan is delivered to us.
 We have implemented tools, such as our proprietary Quality Control Information Manager, to provide greater transparency into our customer quality control reviews.
 We have also implemented a process of targeted quality control sampling of Mortgages with certain characteristics.
-We expect that further enhancements to these systems and processes will continue in 2015.
+In addition, in October 2015, we announced Loan Advisor Suite, which is a set of integrated software applications designed to give sellers a way to originate and deliver high quality Mortgages to us and to actively monitor representation and warranty relief earlier in the Mortgage production process.
+Further enhancements are expected in 2016.